“The League” star Nick Kroll asks unfiltered questions about his FX cohort’s decision to gain 50 lbs. for laughs

-Fortunately, Nick Kroll of FX's "The League" has no filter.
-We were on hand recently as Kroll talked to McElhenney about his weight gain – and left no question unturned.
-(Left: McElhenney at his peak weight, courtesy of the actor.)
+Fortunately, Nick Kroll of FX’s “The League” has no filter.
+We were on hand recently as Kroll talked to McElhenney about his weight gain — and left no question unturned.

-"Sunny" tears down sitcom conventions and aspires to make its characters as unlikeable as possible.
+“Sunny” tears down sitcom conventions and aspires to make its characters as unlikable as possible.
 McElhenney noticed that characters always get better looking in later seasons, as storylines get more syrupy and their stars get richer.

-As his show entered its seven season, he decided sudden weight gain would be a perfect way to mock other shows and capsize the relentless vanity of his character, Mac.
+As his show entered its seventh season, he decided sudden weight gain would be a perfect way to mock other shows and capsize the relentless vanity of his character, Mac.
 (He tried to get the whole cast to join in the weight gain, but all passed.
 His wife, Kaitlin Olson, was especially uninterested after having their first child last year.)

 McElhenney has already lost nearly half the weight in a month, after spending five months packing it on.
 As he spoke with TheWrap and Kroll, McElhenney ate a sensible lunch of pasta and salad (pictured at right).
 In case you were wondering.

 Warning: The following discussion of every aspect of sudden weight gain gets very graphic.